 Liatris

-purple spike blooms Liatris, also known as Blazing star or Gay feather, is a native perennial of the Kansas prairie.
-There are several different species of this flower that are native to our area and they range in height from a foot up to five feet in height with tufts of fine, grass like leaves that are whorled around the main stem.
-The flowers are mostly purple but can occasionally be white and open from the top of the spike to the bottom which is unique to compared to other spike flowers.
-This perennial is a low maintenance plant that grows in full sun to part shade and prefers a slightly damp soil but will tolerate heat and drought.
-Liatris has a dense fibrous root system with corms and can slowly form small colonies via the corms but is also grown easily from seed.
+Liatris, or Blazing star or Gayfeather, is a native perennial of the Kansas prairie.
+Several species of this flower are native to our area, and they range in height from one foot up to five feet with tufts of fine, delicate, grass-like leaves whorled around the main stem.
+The flowers are mostly purple but can occasionally be white and open from the top of the spike to the bottom, which is unique compared to other spike flowers.
+This perennial is a low-maintenance plant that grows in full sun to partial shade.
+It prefers slightly damp soil but will tolerate heat and drought.
+Liatris has a dense fibrous root system with corms and can slowly form small colonies via the corms.
+However, it can also be grown easily from seeds.
 Use this perennial in a native pollinator garden in masses for the best use of the blooms.
 You can also use it singularly in a formal garden.
-Liatris is fairly insect and deer resistant but can have some leaf spot diseases especially if planted too closely to allow for adequate air flow.
-If planted in too rich of soil this native can flop over however they usually don’t require any support.
+Liatris is relatively insect and deer-resistant but can have some leaf spot diseases, especially if planted too closely to allow for adequate airflow.
+If grown in too rich soil, this native can flop over; however, they usually don’t require any support.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.